 What is a Clinical Trial?

-The most basic question in medicine is: what do I do for this patient?
+The most basic question in medicine is: what should I do for this patient?
 Evidence-based medicine uses the results of scientific studies to give us the answer.
-The best answers usually come from clinical trials – the focus of the ISN-ACT Toolkit.
+The best answers usually come from randomized clinical trials – the focus of the ISN-ACT Toolkit.

 Clinical trials (also known as experimental or interventional studies) must be distinguished from the other main type of clinical study – observational studies.
 The key characteristics of a clinical trial are that an INTERVENTION is deliberately assigned to participants by the researchers.
 Often the intervention is assigned to participants randomly – in a process known as RANDOMIZATION.
 This process is the best for accounting for CONFOUNDING factors (both known and unknown) and so is key to minimizing BIAS.
 For a more in-depth perspective of the types of clinical trials see Trial design.